henrysxie/intro_python/README.md

 # What do you need?
 - Terminal for Mac users, Command Prompt for Windows users
-- Python 2.7+ (Run `python --version` in your Terminal or Command Prompt to see what you have installed)
+- Python 2.7 or higher (Run `python --version` in your Terminal or Command Prompt to see what you have installed)
 - Alternatively, you can run Python using an [online interpreter](https://repl.it/languages/python3)

 # The Basic Data Types